Wolfgang Stock: Journalistic and Academic Career

-Since 2017, Stock is Secretary General of VEBS, the German Association of Evangelical Schools and Kindergartens.

 Project Wiki-Watch

 In October 2010, Stock and the lawyer and professor Johannes Weberling founded the Arbeitsstelle Wiki-Watch im "Studien- und Forschungsschwerpunkt Medienrecht" der Juristischen Fakultät der Europa-Universität Viadrina (in short project Wiki-Watch) as Division of the media-law branch of the Viadrina European University, Germany which watches Wikipedia critically.

 Wiki-Watch conducted and published a survey of administrators of German Wikipedia and blogs regularly about German Wikipedia problems.
 Wiki-Watch's site wiki-watch.org provides statistic insights on Wikipedia and evaluates automatically the formal reliability of Wikipedia articles in English and German by using statistical edit data and by collaborating with WikiTrust.

 An article published in the Frankfurter Allgemeine Zeitung July 2011 and repeated in other media described an alleged conflict of interest between Stocks work for Wiki-Watch and for a pharmaceutical company which was a client of his agency Convincet.
 Weberling and Stock announced legal action against the newspaper, whereupon the online-articles have been taken offline.
 Stocks last Wikipedia edits in the area of pharmaceuticals and health issues date two years earlier in spring 2009 and one year before founding Wiki-Watch in late 2010.
 By his own admission his edits derived from personal interest and concernment and were not paid by anybody.
 Only later, from summer 2009 on he had worked as a communications consultant for the pharmaceutical company.
 In a formal reply in Der Spiegel, Stock unchallenged claimed that he had made his edits of entries related to a pharmaceutical company before beginning his consulting work for this company.

 The European University Viadrina called the allegations against him "demonstrably false".